 Physicians for Human Rights released the following report on human rights violations in Eastern Congo and Western Rwanda on 16 June 1997 at a hearing sponsored by the House International Relations Committee.

 As a family medicine physician for more than 25 years, Coleen Kivlahan serves the Association of American Medical Colleges as the senior director for health systems innovation.
-She is an avid volunteer with PHR in the Asylum Program, both as a trainer and medical evaluator, as well as a consultant and lead trainer for the Program on Sexual Violence in Conflict Zones.
+She is an avid volunteer with PHR in the Asylum Program, both as a trainer and medical evaluator, as well as a volunteer medical advisor and lead trainer for the Program on Sexual Violence in Conflict Zones.
 Read More »